BEFORE TAKING HITS,

 To keep your stash safe and sound, invest in a lockbox.

-Kids, pets, or even curious visitors can get into marijuana if it’s not locked up and out of sight.
-It’s always best to keep marijuana in the child-resistant packaging from the retailer, and invest in a safe or lockbox to ensure the only person who can get to your marijuana is you.
+Kids, pets, or even curious visitors can get into cannabis if it’s not locked up and out of sight.
+It’s always best to keep cannabis in the child-resistant packaging from the retailer, and invest in a safe or lockbox to ensure the only person who can get to your cannabis is you.
 Because even as your kids get older, it’s important to keep your stash locked away safe and sound.

-If a child accidentally eats marijuana in any form, immediately contact a medical professional or call the poison control hotline (1-800-222-1222).
-You may know if someone has accidentally used marijuana if he has problems walking or sitting up, difficulty breathing and becoming sleepy.
+If a child accidentally eats cannabis in any form, immediately contact a medical professional or call the poison control hotline (1-800-222-1222).
+You may know if someone has accidentally used cannabis if he has problems walking or sitting up, difficulty breathing and becoming sleepy.
 If the reaction seems more severe, call 911 or go to an emergency room right away.

 A glass of beer.